FrederikLL/JSP2/README.md

 ## (y) Explain the difference between Debug outputs and ApplicationLogging.
 What’s wrong with console.log(..) statements in our backend code.

+we generally want to develop our program with the dev:Watch nodemon command as it automaticly detects changes and restarts server so wer dont have to do it manually console.log() forces you to consciously select which information to be logged prior to debugging

 ## (y) Demonstrate a system using application logging and environment controlled debug statements.

 ## Explain, using relevant examples, concepts related to testing a REST-API using Node/JavaScript/Typescript + relevant packages